 - Budapest Jazz Club: it is one of the few places in the city where you can see live jazz performances.
 In addition to the concerts, you can also have dinner there.
 The time of the performances depends on the day, as you can find them at 19:00, 20:00 or even 22:00.
 The venue is located at Hollán Ernő utca 7,

 - Pótkulcs: this little hidden gem hides a multicultural atmosphere rare in the city.
 The venue hosts performances by violinists, Hungarian folk music and Roma musicians.
 Note that they start early, although the evening usually lasts well into the night.

 - Budapest Opera House: ballet, classical music and, of course, opera are performed inside this fantastic building.
 As an institution, it is home to the Budapest Philharmonic Orchestra, considered one of the best orchestras in Europe.

 How to get around Budapest at night

-Although most of the time you will move around Budapest on foot, there may come a time when you will need to use public transport, especially in the evening when you are returning to your hotel.
+Although most of the time you will move around Budapest on foot, there may come a time when you need to use public transport, especially at night when you are going back to the hotel.